JosephOHagan/SVRA/README.md

 # Some Instructions (I'll make a PDF version sometime)
 ## Key Scripts
 * SVRA_GrabbableObject: Makes an object grabbable.
-Attach to objects you wish to pick up and interact with.
+  * Attach to objects you wish to pick up and interact with
-  *

 * SVRA_InteractiveObject: Makes an object interactive and open to interaction scripts.

 * SVRA_EventBridge: On a specified event (interaction start, grab start, etc.) trigger some attached function(s).
-[Possibly add link to additional example Google doc with screenshots to make clearer]
+  * Possibly add link to additional example Google doc with screenshots to make clearer

 ## Other Scripts
 * SVRA_ObjectSnapZone: Used with SVRA_ObjectSnapZoneLocation.